 Step 1: Your Subject Line

 It’s reported that nearly 50% of people decide to open an email based on the subject line alone.
-Using effective subject in your cold email campaigns is crucial.
+Using effective subjects in your cold email campaigns is crucial.

 Step 2: Your Opening Line